datagrok-ai/public/help/access/file-shares.md

 :::

-In addition to the hierarchical browsing, the **File Manager** offers an array of advanced preview and data augmentation capabilities using **Directory**, **Preview**, and **Context Panel**.
+In addition to the hierarchical browsing, the **File Manager** offers advanced preview and data augmentation capabilities using **Directory**, **Preview**, and **Context Panel**.

-The **Directory** section shows the contents of your current folder with three viewing modes: icons, cards, and grid.
-You can click an object to view its content in the **Preview**, or right-click it to access available context actions.
-You can also use the search bar located above the **Directory** to search for files and folders within your current directory.
+The **Directory** section shows the contents of your current folder.
+Click a file to see its preview and properties, or right-click it for more actions.
+Use the search bar to search for files and folders within your current directory.
 The search bar allows you to search for items by name, file extension, or metadata.

-The **Preview** is a context-sensitive view that adapts to the the selected object.
 For folders, the **Preview** generates a [treemap](../visualize/viewers/tree-map.md) that highlights the largest items.
 For files, the functionality varies based on the file's format and data properties.
 It includes custom viewers for [supported formats](supported-formats.md), such as interactive spreadsheets for displaying tabular data, cell and image renderers, and chemical and biological structure viewers.
 You can also view the content of ZIP files and edit Markdown, TXT, and HTML files.

 ![File browsing and preview](file-manager-file-browsing.gif)